schiebelp/user-management/README.md

 Todo:
 - Paginated get all users
+- Consider H2 regardles, so application can be ran without postgres running
+- Use version variables in properties file to make sure no new version breaks the project
 - more tests...
 - DB not up test to fail early(Caused by: org.hibernate.service.spi.ServiceException: Unable to create requested service [org.hibernate.engine.jdbc.env.spi.JdbcEnvironment] due to: Unable to determine Dialect without JDBC metadata (please set 'jakarta.persistence.jdbc.url' for common cases or 'hibernate.dialect' when a custom Dialect implementation must be provided))
 - use BCryptPasswordEncoderTests instead of the base class to be testable
-- Consider H2 regardles, so application can be ran without postgres running
 - etc...